Lunarmagpie/aporia/README.md

 # Aporia

 Aporia is a login manager that displays ascii art.
-It supports x11 and wayland sessions.
+It supports x11 and wayland sessions, and the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

 <img src="https://github.com/Lunarmagpie/aporia/assets/65521138/98e321a7-9bd7-4ef8-9b1d-da0be0a3c7dc" alt="drawing" width="700"/>

 Only systemd is supported.

-## Installtion
+## Compilation & Installtion
 Install the dependencies:
 - Go compiler
 - gcc
-- pam (libpam-dev on ubuntu)
+- pam (libpam-dev on debian based distros)

 Run the install.sh script as root.
 ```sh